aanderse/LdapRecord.com/source/docs/laravel/testing.md

 ## Emulated Queries {#emulated-queries}

 The Directory Emulator also emulates LDAP queries.
-All queries are supported, except for `raw` filters and virtual attributes.
+However, there are limitations.
+The following features are not supported using the emulator:

+- `raw` filters
+- `anr` (Ambiguous Name Resolution) filters
+- Virtual attributes (such as `memberof`, `entryUUID` and more)

 > You must use LdapRecord models to perform queries.
 You cannot use a plain LdapRecord `Connection` to retrieve objects.

-This means you can create a diverse LDAP object tree in your unit tests and ensure your application is querying the proper objects.
+Using the emulator, you can create a diverse LDAP object tree in your unit tests and ensure your application is querying the proper objects.

 Let's update our example controller to retrieve users inside of a specific OU and a company name: